jreisdorff/music-explorer-app/README.md

 ###Directive

 I've created a directive called backImg that allows me to easily change the background image on the fly of the element in which it is placed.
-In this case, the method modifies the css of the jumbotron div in which it is referenced.
+In this case, the method modifies the css of the div in which it is referenced.

 ##index.html